ndonfris/ts-movie-list/README.md

 __usage__

-* to start only the backend run:
+to start only the backend run:
 ```
 nodemon ./backend/server/source/server.ts
 ```

 _note_:
 * for the frontend to communicate with the backend, server_url will need to be updated in the directory ./frontend/helpers/URL.tsx

-* this uses ngrok to communicate through http.
+* this uses ngrok to communicate through http

 * either of the bash scripts ./server_starter will automate setting this up ./startup_script